Gijsreyn/bicep-local-docgen/Nuget/README.md

 dotnet tool install Bicep.LocalDeploy.DocGenerator -g
 ```

-Then, use the following command to generate documentation in the `Models`
+Then, target a directory containing your Bicep model files.
+For example,
-directory:
+the following command generates documentation in the `Models` directory:

 ```bash
 bicep-local-docgen generate --source Models